Risk taking behaviour in your teenager: Being a mother, it is natural to feel worried about risk taking behaviour in your teenager. I always did.

 - Any kind of illegal activities

 - Smoking tobacco

-10 Common Reasons why teenagers involve in risky behavior
+10 Common Reasons why they do it

 - For adventure, adrenaline rush, thrill seeking, pleasure and fun.